-Yokohama announces new ADVANTAGE® Online program for consumer and commercial tire dealers.
+Yokohama announces a new ADVANTAGE® Online program for consumer and commercial tire dealers.

-AVID ENVigor ties for first place at Tire Rack testing event.
+AVID ENVigor ties for first place at the Tire Rack testing event.

 Yokohama introduces two OTR dump truck tires: the RL42™ and RB42™.

-YTC’s Salem plant signs new four-year contract with union and begins $13 million expansion to handle increased tire demand.
+YTC’s Salem plant signs a new four-year contract with the union and begins a $13 million expansion to handle increased tire demand.